Frederick William Faber: Early life

 Faber was born on 28 June 1814 at Calverley, then within the Parish of Calverley in the West Riding of Yorkshire, where his grandfather, Thomas Faber, was the vicar.
 His uncle, the theologian George Stanley Faber, had been a prolific author.

 Faber attended grammar school at Bishop Auckland in County Durham for a short time, but a large portion of his boyhood was spent in Westmorland.
 He afterwards attended Harrow and Shrewsbury, followed by enrollment in 1832 at Balliol College at the University of Oxford.
-In 1834, he obtained a scholarship at University College, from which he graduated.
-In 1836 he won the Newdigate Prize for a poem on "The Knights of St John", which elicited special praise from John Keble.
+In 1834, he obtained a scholarship at University College, from which he graduated with second-class honours in Literae Humaniores in 1836.
+In the same year he won the Newdigate Prize for a poem on "The Knights of St John", which elicited special praise from John Keble.
 Among his college friends were Arthur Penrhyn Stanley and Roundell Palmer, 1st Earl of Selborne.
-After graduation he was elected a fellow of the college.
+After graduation, he was elected a fellow of the college.

 Faber's family was of Huguenot descent, and Calvinist beliefs were strongly held by them.
 When Faber had come to Oxford, he was exposed to the Anglo-Catholic preaching of the Oxford Movement which was beginning to develop in the Church of England.
 One of its most prominent proponents was the popular preacher John Henry Newman, vicar of the University Church of St Mary the Virgin.
 Faber struggled with these divergent forms of Christian beliefs and life.
 In order to relieve his tension, he would take long vacations in the Lake District, where he would write poetry.
 There he was befriended by another poet, William Wordsworth.
 He finally abandoned the Calvinistic views of his youth and became an enthusiastic follower of Newman.
 In 1837 Faber met George Smythe, with whom he formed an intense bond.
 Several scholars have noted homoerotic tendencies in Faber's writings about this and other same-sex relationships.

 Anglican ministry

 Faber was ordained in the Church of England in 1839, after which he spent time supporting himself as a tutor.

-In 1843, Faber accepted the position of rector at a church in Elton, then in Huntingdonshire but now in Cambridgeshire.
+In 1843, Faber was offered the position of rector of Elton, then in Huntingdonshire but now in Cambridgeshire.
+The living was in the gift of his college, but given his High Church leanings, the village proved not to be ideal territory for him.
 His first act was to go to Rome to learn how best to carry out his pastoral charge.
 Faber introduced the Catholic practices of celebrating feast days, confession and the devotion of the Sacred Heart to the congregation.
 However, there was a strong Methodist presence in the parish and the Dissidents packed his church each Sunday in an attempt to challenge the High Church direction in which he was taking the congregation.